 Cleaning up hedgehog poo is no easy task.
 Apart from the health risk that comes with cleaning hedgehog poop, the actual thought of picking up poop everywhere in your house can be daunting.
 Toilet training your hedgehog will not only make it faster to clean your hedgehog’s house but will also give you more time to spend more time with your hedgehog.

 So, can you toilet train a hedgehog?
 Naturally, hedgehogs have evolved to live in the wild, where they do their toilet business out in the open.
-However, pet hedgehogs can still be toilet trained with the chances of success higher if toilet training is started at a younger age.
-That being said, some older hedgehogs can be trained to use litter trays.
+Hedgehogs can still be toilet trained to use a litter box, with the chances of success higher if toilet training is started at a younger age.
+That being said, some older hedgehogs can still be trained to use litter box.

-While it’s possible to toilet train your hedgehog, it’s of utmost importance to be consistent in doing so once you start.
+While it’s possible to toilet train your hedgehog to use a litter box, it’s of utmost importance to be consistent in doing so once you start.
 Starting the process and giving up just after a few weeks will not yield any actionable results.
 Toilet training your hedgehog is something that will definitely take a long time, but the results are definitely rewarding.

 It’s for this reason that one of the most important skills that you should possess as a hedgehog owner is the ability to recognize when your pet is about to go to the bathroom.
 When you fail to take note of this habit, then you’ll not stand a better chance of toilet training your hedgehog.

 Toilet training your hedgehog to use a litter box requires trying to put the hedgehog into a litter box when they are about to poop.
 Hedgehogs raise their rear in anticipation of pooping and it’s at this time they should be moved to their litter box.